FreelyGive/drupal-starforge/README.md

 Drupal CMS and all derivative works are licensed under the [GNU General Public License, version 2 or later](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

 Learn about the [Drupal trademark and logo policy here](https://www.drupal.com/trademark).

+## DrupalForge

+This project automatically will push to DrupalForge when something is merged into the 1.0.x branch.
+Since it needs to build a container, count with a minimum of 10 minutes before the updates are available on DrupalForge.